rmcl/supergsl/docs/source/gsl_vs_supergsl.md

 `<prefix>PARTNAME[<slice>]`
 1. Use the <prefix> to determine the part type slice, for example `pGAL1`.
-2. Use the <slice> to determine the sub-region of the part type for example pGAL1[1:300] will return the first 300 bp of the promoter region.
+2. Use the <slice> to determine the sub-region of the part type for example pGAL1[1:300] will return the first 300 bp of the promoter region. **Note: fGSL DOES NOT use (zero-based numbering)[https://en.wikipedia.org/wiki/Zero-based_numbering].
+Arrays are indexed starting with "1" referring to the first character which some people find completely maddening.**

 Hierarchical Part Syntax